How Many Steller Sea Lions Are There

 Katie Luxa is a research scientist with the University of Washington’s Joint Institute for the Study of the Atmosphere and Ocean (JISAO).
 She has worked at the Alaska Fisheries Science Center for just over six years.
 She studies the food habits of Steller sea lions and northern fur seals by examining hard prey parts recovered from scats (fecal samples) and spews (regurgitations).
 Katie also helps plan and participate in various aerial-, vessel-, and land-based surveys of these two pinniped species.
 She received her undergraduate degree in Marine Science from the Southampton College of Long Island University and her Master’s degree from Western Washington University.

 Joshua Cutler is a research scientist with the University of Washington’s Joint Institute for the Study of Atmosphere and Ocean (JISAO).
 He has worked at the Alaska Fisheries Science Center for five years.
-Joshua develops data systems, conducts manned and unmanned aerial surveys, and often conducts field work for various Steller sea lion and northern fur seal studies.
+Joshua develops data systems, conducts manned and uncrewed aerial surveys, and often conducts field work for various Steller sea lion and northern fur seal studies.
 He received his undergraduate degree from the University of Massachusetts and his Master’s degree from Sonoma State University.